 LA recognizes that marginalized communities are at an increased risk for experiencing IPV.
 Our organization maintains a Language Access Policy & Procedure, and anti-discrimination policies to ensure that survivors and staff are protected against discrimination in all cases, and that no one is turned away due to a language barrier.
 We have worked with Dr. Joy Pedersen to provide a three-part diversity, equity, and inclusion (DEI) training as a series in our all-staff meetings and to update our DEI policy with LA's DEI Committee.
 As well, our 65-hour training includes modules on Intersectionality & Cultural Considerations in providing services to marginalized groups, and the Intersections of Discrimination & Oppression and gender-based violence.
-Our agency regularly offers staff/volunteers continuing education and training related to DEI, including our upcoming training on the impacts of COVID on local Spanish-Speakers, facilitated by Dignity Health.
+Our agency regularly offers staff and volunteers continuing education and training related to DEI, including our upcoming training on the impacts of COVID on local Spanish-Speakers, facilitated by Dignity Health Hospital.

-f. by providing a variety of opportunities for connection for program participants, e.g., groups, mentorships, peer-to-peer, spiritual needs a.
-Prioritize placement and stabilization in permanent housing consistent with the program participants' wishes and stated needs
+f. by providing a variety of opportunities for connection for program participants, e.g., groups, mentorships, peer-to-peer, spiritual needs g. by offering support for survivor parenting, e.g., trauma-informed parenting classes, childcare, connections to legal services